-Term or Acronym Definition or Meaning Detail Design The final stage in MTO's design process where engineering and environmental components of Preliminary Design are refined and details concerning, for example, property, and drainage are prepared, and contract documents and drawings are produced.
+Term or Acronym Definition Detail Design The final stage in MTO's design process where engineering and environmental components of Preliminary Design are refined and details concerning, for example, property, and drainage are prepared, and contract documents and drawings are produced.
 Detail Design is typically done outside of the Class EA process.
 Do Nothing Alternative An alternative that is typically included in the evaluation of alternatives that identifies the implications of doing nothing to address the problem or opportunity that has been identified.
 Also referred to as the "null" alternative in some class environmental assessments.
-Duty to Consult and The Ontario Crown (i.e., a ministry) has a legal obligation to consult with First Accommodate Nation and Métis communities when it has knowledge of an established or credibly asserted Aboriginal or treaty right and contemplates conduct that may adversely impact the right in question (e.g., a bridge replacement project may adversely impact fishing rights).
+Duty to Consult The Crown has a legal obligation to consult with First Nation, Métis and Inuit communities when it has knowledge of an established or credibly asserted Aboriginal or treaty right and contemplates conduct that may adversely impact the right in question (e.g., a bridge replacement project may adversely impact fishing rights).
 This is called the 'Duty to Consult and accommodate'.
-The source of the Duty to Consult is the honour of the Crown and the constitutional protection accorded Aboriginal and treaty rights under section 35 of the Constitution Act, 1982 .
+The source of the Duty to Consult is the honour of the Crown and the constitutional protection accorded Aboriginal and treaty rights under section 35 of the Constitution Act , 1982.
 The Duty to Consult may include a duty to accommodate in some circumstances.
 This means the Crown must make genuine efforts to identify and avoid or mitigate the adverse impacts of the proposed decision or conduct on Aboriginal and treaty rights.
 The Crown must be prepared to change the initiative in a way that will reduce adverse impacts on rights.
 Emergency Response Activities undertaken when emergency work is required.